Justice League International

 Page 34, panel 1

 Booster and several other members of the League are in the United Nations 39-floor Secretariat Building in New York City.
-The Secretariat Building stands alongside the East River in the Manhattan.
+The Secretariat Building stands alongside the East River in Manhattan.

 Page 36, panel 1